shibumi/en.nullday.de/_posts/2018-02-22-wireguard-with-systemd.markdown

 not my usecases.
 I don't need the VPN that often.
 So for my client I use the old way with */etc/wireguard/wg0.conf* file, but I don't want to be an asshole, so here is the client configuration via *systemd-networkd*.
-Pleas keep in mind: I didn't test the client setup...
+Please keep in mind: I didn't test the client setup...

 */etc/systemd/network/wg0.netdev*
 ~~~ ini